EddyVerbruggen/nativescript-plugin-firebase/docs/ADMOB.md

 There's two ways how you can use this function:

-* RECOMMENDED: without arguments, and after the Promise of 'preloadInterstitial' resolves.
+* *RECOMMENDED*: without arguments, and after the Promise of `preloadInterstitial` resolves.
 This will show the interstitial immediately.
-* DEPRECATED: with arguments (same as 'preloadInterstitial').
+* *DEPRECATED*: with arguments (same as `preloadInterstitial`).
 This will preload and _then_ show the interstitial, so a delay will be noticable by the user, which is against Google's policies.

 ```js
   firebase.admob.preloadInterstitial({